 For many professional services firms, digital investment has traditionally been as much about ‘keeping up appearances’ with competitor activity, a channel engaged primarily as a tactical ‘bolt on’ to traditional marketing and BD campaigns.

-Business services department are starting to pick up wider skills and remove the traditional silos that have plagued professional service often slowing or even blocking significant progress.
+Business services department is starting to pick up wider skills and remove the traditional silos that have plagued professional service often slowing or even blocking significant progress.

 With demand now outstripping supply, this relatively new age of digital investment has created a war for talent.
 Whilst the pressure is on to retain in-house specialists with sector experience, there are compelling reasons for many professional services firms to now look outside the sector in search of digital transformation specialists.

-You can read the full article over at tml Partners website How Professional Services Embraces Digital Marketing Talent with contributions from myself and Jason Bell, Digital Planning Director at award winning digital agency ORM
+You can read the full article over at tml Partners website How Professional Services Embraces Digital Marketing Talent with contributions from myself and Jason Bell, Digital Planning Director at the award-winning digital agency ORM